sg893052/sonic-buildimage/L3/EVPN/EVPN VXLAN HLD.md

 ####  4.3.11.2 Changes to SwSS

-- Flexcounter group for tunnels added with poll interval of 1 second and stat mode being STAT_MODE_READ.
+- Flexcounter group for tunnels added with default poll interval of 3 second and stat mode being STAT_MODE_READ.
 This is called as part of VxlanOrch constructor.
 - VxlanOrch adds and removes tunnels in the FLEX_COUNTER_DB when a tunnel gets created or destroyed.
 Addition to the FLEX_COUNTER_DB will be done after all the SAI calls to create the tunnel.
 Removal from the DB will be done before  SAI calls to delete the tunnel.
+- Handles polling interval changes by processing the FLEX_COUNTER_TABLE in the CONFIG_DB.

 #### 4.3.11.3 Changes to syncd

 - Flex counter and Flex group counter processing to also include tunnels.
 - Include Tunnel counters as part of FlexCounter::collectCounters call.
+- The existing get_tunnel_stats API shall be used to fetch the stats from the sai driver.
+- Handle polling interval changes for the tunnel group.

 ### 4.3.12 VXLAN QoS mode